 Director of Graduate Studies

+The Graduate School of Arts and Sciences has prepared a guide to the advising process that we recommend admitted students review.
 The Graduate Program in the Department of Religious Studies involves faculty from across Yale University, with special ties to the faculty in Yale Divinity School (YDS).
 However, the Graduate Program application is distinct from application to YDS.
 Students interested in YDS should refer to this page.